 A cyber attack can not only result in stolen information and lost revenue; it can also hurt your reputation with customers and partners alike.
 A recent study shows that 20% of consumers lose trust in a company after a breach has been reported.

 What’s more, 60% believe their personal information is less secure than it was five years ago.

 Data center security solutions are extremely important.
-It is so important, in fact, that we have created an infographic with the title “Why Data Center Security Is Important.”
+It is so important, in fact, that we have created an infographic with the title “Why is Data Center Security Is Important.”
 Datacenter security is important because it’s the difference between your organization being the next data breach story splashed across all the major news networks.
 Your organization is that one business that never got hacked.

 If you’re still on the fence, consider this: it only takes one data breach for customers to not want to do business with you.
 And once that happens, all those people who used to trust you with their personal information and hard-earned money are going to go to a competitor, and they’re going to tell all their friends about how you were hacked and cost them a lot of time and money.
 This isn’t a risk you can take lightly—as soon as you become a data breach statistic, your reputation is tarnished forever.
 The good news?
 It’s not difficult at all to prevent data breaches if you know what to look for.

 Anyone who has ever lost their phone or had their laptop stolen knows the feeling: not only do you lose the device, but you lose all the information it was holding.
 If you were like me and had your email, photos, and everything else saved on your device, then you know how much of a pain it is to get that stuff back.

 If losing your own personal data center feels like a tragedy, imagine what it feels like for a business to lose that information!
 It’s not just passwords and pictures of my cat—it’s trade secrets, intellectual property, client information, or anything else that gives them a competitive edge.
 The security of data centers is paramount to any organization because they are an important piece in the company’s ability to effectively compete with others.